wgmfisch-appdev/msm-associations/README.md

 # Must See Movies Associations

-## Getting Started Video

-There is a Getting Started video on Canvas that walks you through much of the below; however, it's a bit out of date so you need to remember the following as you watch it:

- - Whenever I say `starter_generators`, replace it in your mind with `draft_generators`.
-This is the new and improved gem that we're using now, which includes Bootstrap version 4 and other niceties.
- - Whenver I say `starter:resource`, imagine I said `draft:resource` instead.
- - Whenver I say `starter:style`, imagine I said `draft:layout` instead.

 ## Objective

 In this project, we'll practice associating rows from different tables to one another.

 ### Here is [our target](https://msm-associations-target.herokuapp.com/).

-(Don't worry about styling -- focus on functionality only.
-Also, ignore the pagination links at the bottom of the characters index -- but think about how you would go about it if you had to.)
+(Don't worry about styling -- focus on functionality only.)

 ## Setup

- 1. Download this project to your Cloud9 workspace as usual (`git clone ...`).
+ 1. Clone this project to your Cloud9 workspace as usual
  1. `bin/setup`
- 1. `bin/server`
+ 1. Click the Run Project button
- 1. Navigate to the app preview in Chrome and verify that it's a brand new, blank app.
+ 1. Navigate to the app preview in Chrome and verify that it works.
+You should see a functional version of the movies index page.
  1. I've already added the [draft_generators](https://guides.firstdraft.com/draftgenerators.html) gem to the `Gemfile` for you, but you might want to go read that Guide to get an overview of what it does for us.
- 1. Let's use the gem to generate the Director resource with the following command at a new terminal prompt:

-    ```
-    rails generate draft:resource director name:string dob:string bio:text image_url:string
-    ```

- 1. `rails db:migrate` to actually execute the instructions you just generated to create a new table.
- 1. Navigate to `/directors` in your live app and verify that the CRUD resource boilerplate was generated properly.
-Presto!
- 1. You could add a few directors yourself manually using the generated Golden Seven.
-Or, quickly add a few rows to the directors table with a script that I included:

-    ```
-    rails dev:prime:directors
-    ```

- 1. `rails grade:all` won't work until after you've generated all four resources as described below (directors, movies, characters, actors).
-Until then, just work towards making your app match the target (in functionality, not style).
+ 1. Run `rails grade:all` as you go to check your progress
  1. If at any point `rails grade:all` fails with the message "Migrations are pending.
 To resolve this issue, run: bin/rake db:migrate RAILS_ENV=test" then run

         rails db:migrate RAILS_ENV=test